How to Find Total Size of Directory in Linux using du Command?

 Last week, my Linux was crashed while updating broken installed packages.
 Because of this, I was not able to login Ubuntu through GUI.

 While recovering my Linux system I come across this easiest way to find total size of directory in Linux.

 When my Linux crashed, I had very crucial data in my hard disk.
 And I wanted to take its complete backup.
-The only option was to log in through terminal console and copy the data to external USB drive.
+The only option was to log in through the terminal console and copy the data to an external USB drive.

 To copy the data, I need to know how much data do I have in my disk directory.
 So again as I wanted to take the full backup of my disk drive, the question sparked in my mind.

 Is there any simple command to display the total aggregate size of all files in the hard disk directories?

 Here comes I use ‘du’ command to determine data size in the directory.
 I thought writing here may help many.